Breast augmentation patient information

 - Breast Implant: Size and Fill Level

 - Sports Bra

-- Clothing and personal items
+- Clothing and Personal Items

 Personal Information Sheet

-Locate your Personal Information Sheet and complete it so that we will know who will escort you home after your breast lift surgery, how much time to call ahead for your pickup after surgery, and where you can be reached the night of your breast lift surgery.
-State law requires someone to pick you up after surgery with anesthesia.
+Locate your Personal Information Sheet and complete it so that we will know who will escort you home after your breast augmentation surgery, how much time to call ahead for your pickup after surgery, and where you can be reached the night of your surgery.
+State law requires someone to pick you up after breast augmentation surgery with anesthesia.
 If you prefer to hire someone to perform this task, ask us for a referral to a nursing agency.
 Dr. Zevon will call you the evening after your surgery.
 It will be easier for him to reach you if you fill out the form completely and print clearly.

 Instructions and Medical History